EpocDotFr/webtodotxt/README.md

 ## Prerequisites

-  - Should work on any Python 3.x version
+  - Should work on any Python 3.x version.
+Feel free to test with another Python version and give me feedback
   - A [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)-capable web server (optional, but recommended)

 ## Installation